chaniahoffman/01-My-Blog/README.md

 ![img_9032](https://user-images.githubusercontent.com/43041235/47758446-0baf6e00-dc79-11e8-97df-c9cb804475c4.JPG)

+*A representation of the kind of hog that works well for us*

 There are many factors that go into selecting good breeding stock for each operation.
 Careful consideration is needed when choosing replacement stock and which boars to breed to.
 A producer is not going to learn everything in one day, so research and talking to other fellow farmers proves valuable.